Unmasking Who’s Really Writing Policy in South Carolina

 Answer - They call themselves nonpartisan policy experts.
 In reality, most think tanks are dressed-up advocacy machines, producing research tailored to whatever their donors want pushed through the legislature.

-They publish white papers, build glossy websites, host forums with catered lunches and then package their solutions in ways that lawmakers barely have to think about.
+They publish white papers, build glossy websites, host forums with catered lunches, and then package their solutions in ways that lawmakers barely have to think about.
 Corporations, law firms, global nonprofits, and activist networks fund them because it’s cheaper and cleaner than lobbying outright.

 What’s the real role of think tanks in South Carolina?